Fairy wants to make daily housecleaning a thing

 Windows Server moves to a semi-annual release schedule

 A startup called Fairy wants to change the way consumers get their homes cleaned.
-Perhaps counter-intuitively, the company is betting the providing frequent, hotel-like housecleaning, it can actually lower the cost of the service and provide a higher quality of service.
+Perhaps counterintuitively, the company is betting that by providing frequent, hotel-like housecleaning, it can actually lower the cost and provide a higher quality of service.

-Now operating in the San Francisco Bay Area and New York City, Fairy has raised $4.1 million in funding from investors that include Crunchfund, Angellist founder Naval Ravikant, Flight Ventures’ Gil Penchina, Charles Songhurst, Cyan and Scott Bannister, as well as Firebase cofounders James Tamplin and Andrew Lee.
+Now operating in the San Francisco Bay Area and New York City, Fairy has raised $4.1 million in funding from investors that include CrunchFund, AngelList founder Naval Ravikant, Flight Ventures’ Gil Penchina, Charles Songhurst, Cyan and Scott Bannister, as well as Firebase co-founders James Tamplin and Andrew Lee.

 Pricing for Fairy’s service starts at $149 a month for twice-weekly cleaning sessions of 30 minutes each.
 But clients can make cleaning more frequent — up to five days a week — or increase the length of each session for slightly more per month.